HainanZhao/AICodeReview/README.md

 ## ✨ Features

+- 🤖 **Fully Automatic Code Review Mode**: Set it and forget it!
+Continuously monitors GitLab projects for new/updated merge requests and reviews them automatically.
-- 🎯 **Automated Code Review**: Leverage AI to analyze code quality, performance, security, and best practices.
+- 🎯 **Manual Code Review**: Leverage AI to analyze code quality, performance, security, and best practices on-demand.
 - 🚀 **CLI-First Approach**: Seamless integration into your development workflow for quick reviews.
+- 📦 **Smart Project Management**: Human-readable project names with intelligent caching for faster operations.
 - 🤖 **Multiple AI Providers**: Support for Gemini CLI (default), Google Gemini API, and Anthropic Claude.
-- 🌐 **Optional Web Interface**: A React-based UI for interactive review management.
+- 🌐 **Modern Web Interface**: A React-based UI for interactive review management with real-time updates.
 - 💡 **AI Line Explanations & Chat**: Get instant explanations and engage in direct AI conversations about any line of code in the web interface.
 - ↔️ **Flexible Diff Views**: Switch between split and inline views for code differences to suit your review style.
 - ⚙️ **Flexible Configuration**: Configure via CLI arguments, interactive wizard, config files, or environment variables.
-- 🔍 **GitLab Integration**: Direct merge request analysis and comment posting.
+- 🔍 **Enhanced GitLab Integration**: Direct merge request analysis, comment posting, and project monitoring.

 ## 🚀 Quick Start